Home > Facade > Future Façades Advancements in Technology & Materials

 Future Façades Advancements in Technology & Materials

 Façades are the most important building element from both the users and the architect’s point of view.
 They are the most difficult to design since the perception of iconic and technologically advanced façades is changing frequently.
-As per the United Nations Environment Program, buildings and their construction together account for 36 percent of global energy use and 39 percent of energy-related carbon dioxide emissions annually.
+As per the United Nations Environment Program, buildings and their construction together account for 36 per cent of global energy use and 39 per cent of energy-related carbon dioxide emissions annually.

-Since the building’s envelope is the primary contributor of energy gain, and correspondingly its most important element in controlling the carbon footprint, it is no longer a matter of choice but mandatory to come up with technologies that perform better, are more functional and, of course, look great.
+Since the building’s envelope is the primary contributor to energy gain, and correspondingly its most important element in controlling the carbon footprint, it is no longer a matter of choice but mandatory to come up with technologies that perform better, are more functional and, of course, look great.
 Designers are researching and experimenting with new and complex façade and fenestration technologies.

 We interviewed a number of experts, including architects and manufacturers of cladding materials, to know their views on future façades, fenestration technologies and materials that can accentuate the building design horizontally and vertically.
-This story attempts to delve deeper into various aspects of future façade designs and materials and throws light into many aspects that would help building flawless ‘future façades’.
+This story attempts to delve deeper into various aspects of future façade designs and materials and throws light into many aspects that would help build flawless ‘future façades’.

 Along with the materials that furnish the look and feel of a building, technologies applied to façades and fenestrations are also changing, says Ar.
 Khozema Chitalwala, Principal Architect & Designer, Designers Group.
 Besides technology, materials like glass, concrete, etc., used for the building skin are an integral yet singular aspect of the façade design.
 Durable, malleable and scalable materials like zinc, aluminium and concrete are the choice for architects who innovate in designing functional cladding.